 Once you decide on your festivals, the next challenge is forking over the application fees and hopefully getting accepted to the festival.
 This is where things get iffy.
 Competition is fierce and a lot of filmmakers end up with at least a few rejection letters.

-This stuff happens to all of us.
-Heck, it even happens to the studios.
-But what you need to understand is, there is always a market for your movie.
-When I was just starting out, the internet was not in full force.
-People argued the value of shooting in digital VS film and High definition – what the heck was HD?
-All of that is (thankfully) history.
+All of us get rejected from time to time… It even happens to seasoned filmmakers.
+There is always a market for your movie.
+When I started out, video on demand was nonexistent.
+People argued the value of shooting in digital VS film and High definition.
+And all of that is (thankfully) history.